NijatZeynalov/handling-imbalanced-data/README.md

 machine learning models and evaluation metrics that assume a balanced class distribution.

 As a dataset, I have used Credit Card Fraud Detection from Kaggle https://www.kaggle.com/mlg-ulb/creditcardfraud where our purpose is to determine fraudulent credit card transactions.
+The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.

 __img__